top of page

 14. Griend — Pretty lost

-The island Griend is actually regarded as a hallig.
+The island of Griend is actually regarded as a hallig.
 All halligen are islands, but not all islands are halligen.
 A hallig submerges partially during floods.

 15. Moenkenlangenoe — Somewhat Lost